jimfhahn/orcid-fetch/README.md

 - Run `bundle install`

-- Edit the `orcids.txt` file, entering the ORCIDs you want to download data for.
+- Create a file called `orcids.txt` containing the ORCIDs you want to download data for, one per line.

 - Run `bundle exec ./orcid-fetch.rb`